tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

     type: "mariadb"
 ```

-**If you use the openDesk supplied database services**, ensure you set the following attributes before upgrading, this includes the aforementioned `type` attribute.
+**Use case B:** You use the openDesk supplied database services.

+Ensure you set the following attributes before upgrading, this includes the aforementioned `type` attribute.

 ```yaml
 databases: